 Macy's Santaland is located on the eighth floor of the flagship store in Herald Square, on 34th Street between Broadway and Seventh Avenue.
 Santa flies in at the tail end of Macy's Thanksgiving Day Parade and officially starts taking requests on Black Friday.
 He'll hold court through Christmas Eve.

 Your reservation then guarantees your spot in line.
 So, yes, there will still be some sort of line, but it should be shorter—as long as the elves keep moving everyone along!
-In the past, we've always recommended that families go early to beat the crowds.
+Some readers have told us that despite the new reservation system, they've still wound up with a lengthy wait to see Santa.
+We always recommend that families go early to beat the crowds.
 By early, we mean both early in the day and early in the season.
 The nearer to Christmas, the longer the lines, especially as the day wears on.
 If possible, go on a weekday immediately after Santaland opens.
 Monday through Thursday mornings will surely be a good bet.

 Want a really short line?
 Book the Santa Express Lane.
 It's available Friday through Sunday and takes kids directly to Santa, though this does mean they don't get to go through the Christmas village.

-Admission is FREE, but you'll be hard-pressed to pass up a photo package of your cutie on Santa's lap as you exit.
-Prices range from $20.99 to $59.99.
+Admission to Macy's Santaland is FREE, but you'll be hard-pressed to pass up a photo package of your cutie on Santa's lap as you exit.
+Prices ranged from $20.99 to $59.99 last year.
 You can, however, take a quick shot with your phone for a digital keepsake.
 Having an official photo in that Macy's frame, though, is classic holiday memorabilia.

-RELATED: 12 Must-Do Holiday Events for NYC Kids in 2017
+RELATED: 15 Must-Do Holiday Events for NYC Kids

 Once you've journeyed through the train, you arrive at a holiday wonderland filled with stuffed animals on glittering mounds of artificial snow, giant toy soldiers, trees festooned with ornaments and lights, a sleigh overflowing with gifts, a massive train display ensconced behind glass, and a 6-foot-tall Christmas tree.

 If you've been before, you'll recognize many of the characters.
-The reindeer have been spruced up, and there are brand names all over, including the Domino Sugar Bake Shoppe with its giant gingerbread men; Aflac Ducks, who mingle by the ice rink; and Lionel Trains' Industrial City.
+The reindeer have been spruced up, and there are brand names all over, including the Domino Sugar Bake Shoppe with its giant gingerbread men, Aflac Ducks mingling by the ice rink, and Lionel Trains' Industrial City.

 Multiple Santas are on duty in private rooms, preserving the illusion of one true St. Nick.
 While you don't get a lot of time with the man of the season, you’re rarely rushed.
 Almost all Santas listen to a child’s entire wish list before posing for pictures with the family, and we've found them to be very patient and accommodating to those with fearful (or crying) babies and toddlers.
 All visitors get Santaland pins, and photo packages come with a complimentary cardboard frame.

 Caroling snowmen are just one of the whimsical holiday touches at Santaland.
-Photo by John Minchillo/Macy's.
+Photo by John Minchillo for Macy's.

 Good to Know Before You Go

 Bring your stroller or baby carrier.
 Young children need a stroller; otherwise they're in for plenty of standing.
-Of course, if the new reservation system works as well as Macy's hopes, perhaps you'll wish you hadn't dragged the stroller along!
 There's also one stroller-only elevator reserved for visitors, which is helpful when the store is packed with holiday shoppers.
 Bring snacks, too, but you'll have to discard them before entering Santaland.

 Ask if you want to see a Claus of color.
 Macy's seems reluctant to publicize this, but if you are interested in an ethnic St. Nick ask an elf if one is on duty.